Hernâni Infande

-Hernâni Infande Tchuda da Silva (born 3 April 2001) is a Bissau-Guinean professional footballer who plays as a winger for Portuguese club Paços de Ferreira on loan from Braga.
+Hernâni Infande Tchuda da Silva (born 3 April 2001) is a Bissau-Guinean professional footballer who plays as a winger.

 Club career

 On 20 September 2020, Infande made his senior debut in the third-tier of Portuguese football for Braga B, scoring in a 3–0 win over Bragança.
 The following year, he made his professional debut for the first team, coming on as a substitute in a defeat to Roma in the Europa League.

 On 31 January 2023, Infande joined Paços de Ferreira on loan until the end of the 2022–23 season.
+On 8 April, he scored his first Primeira Liga goal, in a 3–1 home loss against Famalicão.

+On 1 September 2023, recently promoted to the Primeira Liga club Moreirense announced the signing of Infande on a two-year contract, with Braga keeping 50% of the player's economic rights.